EGI-ILM/automated-containers/README.md

-# Support to automate the execution of containers on demand
+# Support for automated on-demand execution of containers

-This document intends to explain a possible method to automate the execution of containers on demand in the EGI infrastructure.
+This document intends to explain a possible method to automate the execution of containers on demand, in the EGI infrastructure.
 The idea is to use the [Infrastructure Manager](https://www.grycap.upv.es/im/index.php) (IM) to create virtual infrastructure and instruct it to run a container.
-Thanks to IM's [CLI](https://github.com/grycap/im-client) support, this can be automated in scripts.
+Thanks to IM's [CLI](https://github.com/grycap/im-client) support, this execution can be easily automated in scripts.

 The main steps are:
 1. Installation and configuration of the authentication.
 This is done with the [oidc-agent](https://github.com/indigo-dc/oidc-agent).